nilanjansiromani/OpenCopilot/README.md

 ## 🎯 Use Cases

 ### 🔒 **Privacy-Conscious Users**
-Run Ollama or LM Studio locally and keep all your conversations on your machine.
+Run Ollama, Osaurus, or LM Studio locally and keep all your conversations on your machine.
 Perfect for:
 - Analyzing confidential documents
 - Working with proprietary information
 - General privacy concerns
 - Offline environments
+- **Mac users**: Use Osaurus for Apple Foundation Models!

 ### 💼 **Professionals & Students**
 - Research papers and articles